christosgalano/christosgalano.github.io/_posts/2023-04-06-github-actions-runners.md

 ## Summary

-In conclusion, GitHub Actions runners are an essential component of a GitHub Actions workflow, providing the environment and resources needed to execute the jobs and steps defined in the workflow file.
+In summary, GitHub Actions runners are an essential component of a GitHub Actions workflow, providing the environment and References needed to execute the jobs and steps defined in the workflow file.
 Whether you choose to use self-hosted or GitHub-hosted runners, you should carefully consider the requirements of your workflow and choose the runner that best fits your needs.

 ## References